Pattaya – A Stranger Comes to Town

 It had been two years since I’d last journeyed to Thailand’s wild child resort Pattaya.
 I’d heard the girl had changed.

-Pattaya still sits seductively on the Gulf of Thailand’s east coast with her micro skirt billowing in the sea breeze exposing strong, deep-tanned thighs and cheap market underwear, but I’d read she now wore a conical paddy hat, and beneath it was a strong smell of vodka.
-Pattaya’s new friends were Chinese and Russian, and if that were true, the girl would have changed too much for me.
+Pattaya still sits seductively on the Gulf of Thailand’s east coast with her micro skirt billowing in the sea breeze.
+Her muscular, deep-tanned thighs and cheap market underwear exposed to all and sundry.
+I’d read she now wore a conical hat, and beneath was a strong smell of vodka.
+And the Whisperers yelled, her new friends were Chinese and Russian.
+If that were true, Pattaya would have changed too much for me – from poetry to commotion.

 The girl has changed, not too much, but it’s going to be a long time before Pattaya lowers her honey-high hem and gets taken to the opera.

 If you have enjoyed this post then why not get Beyond The Mango Juice delivered free to your desktop or by email via my RSS feed…… You can also sign up for my Beyond The Mango Juice page on Facebook by clicking on the link here.

 Hi Martyn, Was planning a trip to Pattaya later in the year.
 But somehow I am not sure now.